atomist/sdm-local/README.md

 - A command line.
 - `git` hooks inserted in those projects you wish to use the local SDM with.

+## Troubleshooting

+- *I can't see my command in the CLI*: Check that the relevant SDM is running in local mode.
+The list of commands (beyond the built-in commands) is built dynamically on every invocation, so if the relevant SDM isn't running the SDM will not respond to those commands.

 ## Advanced Setup

 ### Mapped Parameters and Secrets